-Financial Institutions (OSFI).
-OSFI regulates all Canadian federally regulated financial institutions (FRFIs), including banks, insurance companies, trust and loan companies and credit unions.
-However, banks are the only financial institutions that fall exclusively within the regulatory purview of the Canadian federal government; all other forms of financial institutions can be incorporated and regulated at the Canadian provincial and territorial level.
-In many cases the provinces and territories have ceded jurisdiction on a de facto basis to the federal regulator to avoid the inefficiencies of regulation by two levels of government.
+The Canadian banking sector is regulated by the federal government under the auspices of one regulatory authority, OSFI.
+OSFI regulates all Canadian federally incorporated financial institutions (FRFIs), including banks, insurance companies, trust and loan companies, and credit unions.
+However, banks are the only financial institutions that fall exclusively within the regulatory purview of the federal government; all other forms of financial institutions can be incorporated and regulated at the Canadian provincial and territorial level.
+In many cases, the provinces and territories have ceded jurisdiction on a de facto basis to the federal regulator to avoid the inefficiencies of regulation by two levels of government.